 The personal finance world has also embraced technology to simplify your life.
 There are even automatic savings apps that can help turbocharge your savings and make it effortless.

-Chime is a fee-free bank that is mobile-only and offers great automatic savings features.
-If you sign up as a Chime member and open a Spending Account (like the equivalent of a checking account), you can also have a Savings Account with automatic features that help you save money.
+Chime is a mobile banking app that offers great automatic savings features.
+If you sign up as a Chime member and open a Checking Account, you can also have a Savings Account with automatic features that help you save money.

 Using Chime, users can round up all of their purchases to the next dollar and save the difference.
 In other words, you get rewarded every time you make a purchase and the additional savings helps balance out some of your spending.

 Let’s say you go out to lunch and spend $12.35.
 In this case, you’d pay $13 yet 65 cents would be deposited into your Savings Account.
 It may not seem like a lot but you have to think about the compound effect.
 It’s not just saving this time but it’s saving every time you spend money.
 This kind of consistency is what successful saving is built upon.